 Writing sounds like an easy job, right?
 Sitting at a laptop in a cafe, sipping lattes and tapping away at a keyboard, waiting for the royalties cheques to roll in….

-Writing can be a very isolated profession, trapped behind a desk for many hours a day, hence writers like to take their laptops to cafes to see other real human people every once in a while!
-As a part time romance writer, this can be even harder- many people starting out at romance writing do it on the side of another, full time job.
-So you come home from your ‘real’ job, plop down in front of the laptop and write, write write.
+Writing, or blogging, can be a very isolating profession, trapped behind a desk for many hours a day.
+Hence, writers like to take their laptops to cafes to see other real human people every once in a while!
+As a part-time romance writer, this can be even harder- many people starting out at romance writing do it on the side of another full-time job.
+So you come home from your ‘real’ job, plop down in front of the laptop and write, write, write.

-This can get pretty tiring, as you can imagine, and if you don’t look after yourself, burnout can be upon you in no time at all.
+This can get pretty tiring, as you can imagine, and if you don’t practice good self care, burnout can be upon you in no time at all.

 So, here are my top tips for staying in good form as a writer.